WEIU-TV: History

-Digital television

-Digital channels
+In August 2025, WEIU-TV announced it was ending its affiliation with PBS as of September 30, amid cuts to the station's primary funder, the Corporation for Public Broadcasting.

+Technical information and subchannels

-The station's digital signal is multiplexed:
+WEIU-TV's transmitter is located near Humboldt, Illinois.
+The station's signal is multiplexed:

 Analog-to-digital conversion

-On February 17, 2009, WEIU-TV shut down its analog signal over UHF channel 51.
-This was the original target date on which full-power television stations in the United States were federally mandated to transition from analog to digital broadcasts.
-The station's digital signal remained on its pre-transition UHF channel 50.
-Through the use of PSIP, digital television receivers continued to display the station's virtual channel as its former UHF analog channel 51.
+WEIU-TV shut down its analog signal, over UHF channel 51, on February 17, 2009, the original target date on which full-power television stations in the United States were federally mandated to transition from analog to digital broadcasts.
+The station's digital signal remained on its pre-transition UHF channel 50, using virtual channel 51.

 Related channels

 In addition to its main station, WEIU-TV also operates "Your 13", a cable TV channel offered to Consolidated Communications subscribers that presents educational, sports, informational and local public access programming, as well as an overnight simulcast of WEIU-FM.
 Unlike WEIU-TV, some of the programs on "Your 13" are funded by commercials.

-WEIU-TV also broadcasts a variety of international programming on its second digital sub-channel.